mkimmerle/accessibility-audit-tool/README.md

   * Active rules
 * Rule sections are collapsible and show per-page occurrences
 * Only the offending element is displayed by default; multiple occurrences per page are summarized
-* **Priority items callout** appears when 15 or more rules are broken, showing the most critical or impactful violations first
+* **Priority items callout** highlights the top 5 most critical or impactful violations to help focus remediation efforts
 * Rule headers include:
   * **Impact level** badge (Critical → Minor)
   * **WCAG level** badge (A, AA, AAA)